iwanders/playground-interp-no_std-rs/README.md

 So between 1.47 and 1.48...
 But swapping back to `panic!()` does make it pass again.

 Can't figure out how to get `asm!` working at this version to exit with another return code to make testing easy yet.
+---

+Ah, issue is due to the stack alignment being non-standard, causing the instructions that require alignment (when using optimisations) to fail.